 Yes.
 We capture the date/time that content is pulled from Jive AND when it is actually uploaded into SharePoint.
 Our utilities can pull deltas (additions and changes) since content, comments, message, etc. were last changed in Jive and can focus just on transforming/uploading the specific delta-based content.

-This allows us to pull content from Jive, upload it to SharePoint in batches and during specific hours.
+This allows us to pull content from Jive, and upload it to SharePoint in batches and during specific hours.
 We leverage our delta capability to pull, transform, and upload content right before a site is targeted to go “live”.
 Since working with deltas involves a much smaller amount of content than the complete set of content, we can leverage the delta process to best align with migration scheduling/release.

 What is your process for mapping Jive places to SharePoint sites?
 Do you have the ability to bundle several Jive places in a single SharePoint site collection or split a Jive space hierarchy into several SharePoint site collections?

-We produce a consolidated view of all places with a roll-up on content details into a spreadsheet we call the Inventory.
+We produce a consolidated view of all places with a roll-up of content details into a spreadsheet we call the Inventory.
 This Inventory spreadsheet has additional fields for a SharePoint site collection, sub-site, and managed path values.
 We leverage formulas and the Jive place-based URL to build the required site collections and paths to all target SharePoint sites.
 This detail can be manipulated and customized across the board based on customer requirements.
 We can also customize for individual sites.
 This constitutes the mapping that is put into our SQL Server-based inventory database.
 The transform and upload operations (as described in the above items) leverage this mapping information to accurately reference content as it lives in SharePoint.

 Here are some more questions to ask – we’d love to discuss these (and more) when you’re talking to us about your migration.

 - How do you determine what specific places are part of a Jive environment?
 Basically, how do you capture your inventory?